 Interest payments are subject to a final IRPC rate of 20%.

-As regard to dividend payments to non-residents, Mozambique also imposes a 20% flat final withholding rate charged on the gross amount of the dividends, unless the companies distributing the dividends are listed on the Mozambique Stock Exchange, in which case the rate is reduced to 10%.
+For dividend payments to non-residents, Mozambique also imposes a 20% flat final withholding rate charged on the gross amount of the dividends, unless the companies distributing the dividends are listed on the Mozambique Stock Exchange, in which case the rate is reduced to 10%.

 Capital gains made by non-resident entities should be declared and subject to IRPC at the general rate of 32%.
-With reference to capital gains made with the transfer of shares or real estate property, the relevant tax return should be submitted within the 30 days following the transfer.
+With reference to capital gains made from the transfer of shares or real estate property, the relevant tax return should be submitted within the 30 days following the transfer.

 VAT was introduced in Mozambique in 2007.
-It is mainly inspired by the EU VAT and, as such, works on the basis of an assessment of tax at every stage of the economic chain and a deduction of the same amount of tax by all agents involved, except for the final consumer.
+It is mainly inspired by the EU VAT regime and, as such, works on the basis of an assessment of tax at every stage of the economic chain and a deduction of the same amount of tax by all agents involved, except for the final consumer.

-VAT is levied on the provision of goods and services as well as on the import of goods.
+VAT is levied on the provision of goods and services as well as the import of goods.
 It is chargeable when the goods are made available to the purchaser or where services are provided.
 As far as imports are concerned, VAT is due when the respective number is assigned to the import document (single document) or when the imported good is transferred.

 There is a single VAT rate of 17%.

-A broad range of operations may qualify for partial exemptions, such as financial services, insurance, education, health and commercial or residential leases and the acquisition of services related to the drilling, research and construction of infrastructures in the context of mining and oil activities that are in a prospecting and research phase.
+A broad range of operations may qualify for partial exemptions, such as financial services, insurance, education, health and commercial or residential leases and the acquisition of services related to the drilling, research and construction of infrastructure in the context of mining and oil activities that are in a prospecting and research phase.

 If the taxpayer carries out supplies of services and goods, part of which do not confer the right to deduct VAT, the whole input VAT will be deductible pro rata to the total turnover of the operations conferring the right to deduct VAT.
-However, the taxpayer may choose to exercise the right of deduction through the real allocation of the taxable inputs to related taxable outputs and this method may even be imposed by the Tax Administration of Mozambique whenever the taxpayer exercises distinct economic activities and the application of the pro rata method generates relevant distortions.
+However, the taxpayer may choose to exercise the right of deduction through the real allocation of the taxable inputs to related taxable outputs, and this method may even be imposed by the Tax Administration of Mozambique whenever the taxpayer exercises distinct economic activities and the application of the pro rata method generates relevant distortions.